iAvoe/Az900-Module-5-Review/README.md

 #### To achieve this they used Delete lock on the Storage Account resource.
 Will this solution work?
 - Yes

+#### Your organization plans to deploy several production virtual machines that will have consistent resource usage throughout the year.
+What can you use to minimize the costs of the virtual machines without reducing the functionality of the virtual machines?
+- Azure Reservations

 -----

 <br>